-Domain: Leadership and Decision Making Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α , 8.
+Domain: Leadership and De cision N 1aking Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence 8.
 School administrators facilitate the use of resources, by school personnel, to implement best practices for inclusive education for all SWDs.
 School administrators obtain and allocate resources (e.g., personnel and materials) to implement effective inclusive practices.
-School administrators provide and monitor the use of resources across all school teams, such as: Supplemental materials for core subject areas related to all academic standards; Text sets with differentiated reading levels; Accessible instructional materials, (e.g., textbook set for homework and textbooks with alternate formats: audio/electronic, braille, large print); Assistive technologies, supports and services; Time for instructional planning; and Allocation of personnel aligned with in-class support needs of students (e.g., reading and math coaches, paraprofessionals, therapists).
-Y Orders are placed as needed for materials for ESE classrooms, swd given access to Learning Ally, consult with district to ensure students have appropriate A/T and access to supplemental materials approved by district SWDs.
-Inventory lists available to all staff indicating supple inutes from planning meetings with support personnel, coa r use with all students across all content areas and grade Note: Aligns with District BPIE Indicator #5.
+School administrators provide and monitor the use of resources across all school teams, such as: Supplemental materials for core subject areas related to all academic standards; Text sets with differentiated reading levels; Accessible instructional materials, (e.g., textbook set for homework and textbooks with alternate formats: audio/electronic, braille, large print); Assistive technologies, supports and services; Time for instructional planning; and Allocation of personnel aligned with in-class yet В A -Annual curriculum update and check (Agenda) -Building Leadership Team: Monthly support and personnel staff data report (Agenda and PPT) -Curriculum for SWDs that reads and magnifiesTechnology training for staff: Canvas, PDF Escape, Near pod, Immersive reader training for staff.
+(Agenda) -Math coach trainings, workshops, and PDs (Agenda) -Reading coach trainings, workshops, and PDs (Agenda) -Behavior Specialist trainings, workshops, and support needs of students (e.g., reading and math coaches, paraprofessionals, therapists).
+PDs (Agenda) -ESE Specialist trainings, workshops, and PDs (Agenda) -Twilight credit recovery afterschool program, Mon-Thu.
+(Daily attendance sheet) -Tiger Camp academic enrichment program, Mon-Thu.
+(Daily attendance sheet) -Saturday school.
+ACT Saturday school camp (Microsoft Teams attendance report and daily attendance sheet) SWDs.
+Inventory lists available to all staff indicating supple inutes from planning meetings with support personnel, coa r use with all students across all content areas and grade Note: to and Note: Aligns with District BPIE Indicator #5.
 Within an MTSS, all educators should have access to a variety of resources that include concepts of universal design so that all students have access to and can make progress in the general education curriculum.
-Comm ents:
+Comm ients:

-,

-Domain: Leadership and Decision Making

-Im plementa ation Stat :us

-Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence

-yet В A lany

-9. School administrators communicate expectations for all school personnel to use person first language in all written and verbal communications.
+Domain: Leadership and Decision Making Implementation Status Indicator Examples or Evidence of Practice Not Par Partially Data Sources/Supporting Evidence yet В В А 9.
+School administrators communicate expectations for all school personnel to use person first language in all written and verbal communications.
 Administrators provide all school personnel with ongoing information and resources on person first language.
 Administrators provide guidelines on the use of person first language in all written, electronic and verbal communication.
-Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication (e.g., referring to students by name rather than any label). > Staff is emerging in using person first language verbally

-sted Measures: School documents (e.g. ir e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline se of person first language. es, written and elect ronic com municatio n (e.g., staff roster, staff handbook, school
+Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication (e.g., referring to students by name rather than any label).
+Y -District emails and memorandums are emailed to school personnel daily/weeklyFirst person language practices and standards have been communicated and established schoolwide (Email record and faculty agenda item) -Protocol for emails of SWDs practices and standards have been communicated and established schoolwide (Email record and faculty meeting agenda item) sted Measures: School documents (e.g. ir e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline se of person first language. es, written and elect ronic com municatio n (e.g., staff roster, staff handbook, school Appendices: Glossary of Terms and Resources/Publication ag and talking about people with disabilities, we not only e Comm ents:

-Note: Aligns with District BPIE Indicator #24.
-See Appendices: Glossary of Terms and Resources/Publications sections for information on supporting and using person first language.
-Language is a powerful tool: When we adopt new ways of thinking and talking about people with disabilities, we not only exert a positive influence on their lives, but on our society as a whole.

-Comm ents: